 CONCLUSION

-In conclusion, wider PVD and MELD score > 10 were independent predictors of the development of PVT at 1 mo, 3 mo, and 12 mo after splenectomy in patients with cirrhosis.
+In conclusion, wider PVD and MELD score > 10 were independent predictors of the development of PVT at 1 months, 3 months, and 12 months after splenectomy in patients with cirrhosis.

 ARTICLE HIGHLIGHTS

 Research background

 Splenectomy has been considered an effective option to reverse thrombocytopenia in cirrhosis patients with splenomegaly.
 Thus, splenectomy have been widely used in Asia for the treatment of esophagogastric variceal hemorrhage and hypersplenism caused by cirrhotic portal hypertension.
 However, splenectomy can increase the risk of portal vein thrombosis (PVT) at least 10 times.
 The incidence of PVT was 18.9%-57.0% after splenectomy, which was significantly higher than the natural incidence in patients with cirrhosis without surgery.
 PVT can induce or aggravate upper gastrointestinal bleeding, hepatic encephalopathy, and ascites, increase the risk of intestinal ischemia or intestinal necrosis, reduce the survival of patients and grafts after liver transplantation, and result in chronic cavernous transformation of the portal vein system in the long term.